-Poland Will Make B2B Electronic Invoicing Mandatory
+Poland: B2B Electronic Invoicing Mandatory Through the KSeF Platform

 National Electronic Invoicing System - KSeF

 The KSeF is a central government platform for the issuance and reception of electronic invoices.
-Companise must send all electronic invoices to the KSeF, where a digital time stamp will be applied.
+Companies must send all electronic invoices to the KSeF, where a digital time stamp will be applied.
 The platform will also issue a series of notifications that will inform users of a number assigned through the time stamp, invoice rejection, or the inability to issue invoices because the KSeF platform is down.

 The invoices can be searched in the KSeF portal and downloaded in the original format or PDF.
 The Portal will also double as a storage device archiving electronic tax documents for 10 years.